brickcap/openresty_examples/book.md

 "**What is openresty?**"

-Openrety is a packaging of nginx together with various useful libraries that can be used to *write* application servers.
+Openresty is a packaging of nginx together with various useful libraries that can be used to *write* application servers.
 Notice the  emphasis on write.
-Now you will not be limited to just configre your server but you can program it.
+Now you will not be limited to just configuring your server but you can program it.
 At it's core it's still the nginx that you know.
 All your configuration files that work with vanilla nginx will work with openresty.
 When you install openresty you loose nothing.
 But you gain:-